JunoLab/atom-julia-client/.github/ISSUE_TEMPLATE/bugfeature.md

 ---
 name: Bug report/Feature request
-about: Please open your issue [here](https://github.com/JunoLab/Juno.jl/issues/new).
+about: Please open your issue at https://github.com/JunoLab/Juno.jl/.
 ---

 Please open your issue at https://github.com/JunoLab/Juno.jl/issues/new unless you've been explicitly pointed here by a Juno developer.